David Elisha Davy: Works

 About 1803 Davy began to collect materials for a history of Suffolk, with a friend, Henry Jermyn of Sibton, barrister-at-law.
 In 1806 they copied manuscripts of the topographer Robert Hawes.
 Jermyn died in 1820, and his Suffolk manuscripts were bought by Herbert Gurney, and presented to the British Museum in 1830.
-They form Add MS 8168–8196.
+They now form British Library Add MS 8168–8196.
 Davy continued to add to his collection up to his death, without any idea of publication.

 Davy wrote anonymously the descriptive text for three volumes of works by the artist Henry Davy.
 He published A short Account of Leiston Abbey as D. E. D. (with descriptive and illustrative verses by B. Barton and W. Fletcher, edited by J. Bird, 1823).
 Under the signature D. A. Y., Davy was a frequent contributor to the Gentleman's Magazine.
 To the Topographer and Genealogist he contributed a series of notices of sepulchral monuments in Suffolk churches.